 We normally use a framework when we’re helping clients do this, but you can also do it on your own.
 You just need some type of framework to answer the questions: Where are we today in terms of being able to meet those goals?
 Where do we have gaps?

-Based on where you have gaps, we basically recommend that the companies design what we call strategic plans or initiatives that would help fill those gaps.
+Based on where you have gaps, we recommend that the companies design what we call strategic plans or initiatives.

-Initiatives might be needing to reorganize to be more customer-focused, or it might mean needing a more formal process for measuring supplier performance – or it could be a number of things.
+Initiatives might be needing to reorganize to be more customer-focused.
+Or it might mean needing a more formal process for measuring supplier performance.
+It could be a number of things.
 But usually, we help companies do that.
 We end up with say, five or six major initiatives that will make you a much better procurement organization who is in line with your company’s goals.

 Once you’ve established the initiatives, you then develop your strategic roadmap which really is your strategy.
 This might be a one-year roadmap with elements that go out to three to five years.
-It will look different depending on the organization, but it’s your roadmap for improving or transforming procurement to be a much higher performing organization.
-Once you’ve got that, you’re really mapping out how to implement those initiatives and tracking results, such as using some type of procurement tool or dashboard to measure how well you’re doing against your new goals.
+It will look different depending on the organization.
+But it’s your roadmap for improving or transforming procurement to be a much higher performing organization.
+Once you’ve got that, you’re really mapping out how to implement those initiatives and tracking results.
+For example, using some type of procurement tool or dashboard to measure how well you’re doing against your new goals.

 Changes that Need to be Made to Procurement Strategy or Processes in Startups